 The average of the 91-day United States Treasury Bill rate plus 1.2% or 1.5% or the LIBOR rate plus 1.5% depending on the bond's rating.
 It may not exceed 17.0%.
-The capital markets for student loans have experienced a significant disruption resulting in decreased marketability of student loans and related ARCs.
+The capital markets for student loans continue to experience disruption resulting in decreased marketability of student loans and related ARCs.
 The bonds are not callable if the auction period expires, as the bonds revert back to the existing bondholders prior to the auction.